Organizing Clothing Drawer

 The KonMari Method of vertical folding won’t take any extra time and can make a big difference to your drawer space.

-You will be amazed at how much drawer space you will gain by vertically folding:
+You will be amazed at how many drawers space you will gain by vertically folding:

 - long sleeve shirts and T-shirts